Coronavirus digest: Israel finds vaccine booster lowers infection risk | DW | 22.08.2021

 Starting Tuesday, anyone above the age of 18 in the UK will be able to opt-in for the government's new program intended to produce data on antibody protections for people following infection.

-Veteran US civil rights activist Reverend Jesse Jackson and his wife Jacqueline were hospitalized after testing positive for COVID-19, representatives said Saturday.
+Veteran United States civil rights activist Reverend Jesse Jackson and his wife Jacqueline were hospitalized after testing positive for COVID-19, representatives said Saturday.

 Jackson, 79, was vaccinated against the virus, receiving his first dose in January during a publicized event.